Donald Trump Doubles Down On NFL Stance: Kneelers Should Be Fired

 “If a player wants the privilege of making millions of dollars in the NFL, or other leagues, he or she should not be allowed to disrespect our Great American Flag (or Country) and should stand for the National Anthem.
 If not, YOU’RE FIRED.
 Find something else to do!”

-Trump, perhaps fired up by Fox News’ extensive coverage of the issue, didn’t say whether players not making millions should be allowed freedom of expression.
+Trump, who did indeed own a football team once – the New Jersey Generals, players in the 1980s failed, blink-and-miss-it United States Football League – was perhaps fired up by Fox News’ extensive coverage of the kneeling brouhaha.
+He hasn’t yet said whether players not making millions should be allowed freedom of expression.